Digital IQ is supporting digital connectivity and innovation within regional areas.

 The DEP launch event benefiting the McGrath Foundation and the many NFP groups participating within the DEP was supported by 2TM and 92.9FM ; with team members from the station showing up on the day and conducting interviews during the DEP program.

-The DEP provided support to the community during Oct 2012 to late Oct 2014.
-Across this period the DEP delivered on the ground support across the region, including delivery of over 75 training workshops involving 1,000+ participants.
+The DEP provided support to the community during Oct 2012 to late Oct 2014 including delivery of over 75 training workshops involving 1,000+ participants.
 A key outcome was assisting business and NFP community groups, develop and implement 'digital strategies' including setting up websites, ecommerce, social media and connectivity tools.
 Over 300 entities implemented new digital approaches to conducting operations.

 Requests to facilitate DEP events were received from surrounding area townships including Gunnedah, Narrabri, Moree, Glen Innes, Armidale, Tenterfield.
-Materials and training were provided at no cost to these communities, as supporters including volunteer advisors and facilitators provided support.
-An additional 30 workshops were delivered across the region involving an additional 1,000 participants.
+Materials and training were provided at no cost to these communities, as supporters including volunteer advisors and facilitators contributed time and expertise pro bono to the initiative.
+An additional 30+ digital development workshops were delivered across the region involving an additional 1,000+ participants.

 Other digital type programs provided around the region concluded and were finalised.
 Participants within these concluded programs, reached out to connect, towards gaining potential additional support via online resources.
-At the conclusion of the DEP initiative well over 2,500+ connections were engaged with the DEP from across the region.
+At the conclusion of the DEP program schedule well over 3,500+ connections were engaged with the initiative from across the region.